Chicago police union head urges cops to defy vaccine mandate

 She said the city is prepared to deal with any fallout related to the vaccination requirement.

+Violent crime has spiked in the city this year, from expressway shootings to a rise in carjackings.
+Chicago police reported 629 homicides this year through early October, compared with 605 during the same period last year and 402 in the same time frame in 2019.

-First responders around the country have been hit hard by the virus but have been resisting vaccination mandates.
+First responders around the country have been hit hard by the virus but have been resisting vaccine mandates.
 More than 460 law enforcement officers have died of COVID-19, including four members of the Chicago Police Department, according the Officer Down Memorial Page.
 On Tuesday, Dean Angelo, who once held Catanzara’s union position, died of the disease.

+Los Angeles police and county sheriff, and Seattle police are among the departments either under vaccine mandates or facing one.

 Catanzara has clashed with the mayor over a host of issues.
-After the city announced the vaccine mandate in August, the union head compared it to something that might happen to Nazi Germany, telling the Sun-Times, “This ain’t Nazi… Germany (saying) ‘Step into the… showers, the pills won’t hurt you.'”
+After the city announced the vaccine mandate in August, the union head compared it to something that might happen to Nazi Germany, telling the Sun-Times, “This ain’t Nazi … Germany (saying) ‘Step into the … showers, the pills won’t hurt you.'”

 Lightfoot blasted Catanzara for his “offensive outburst” and Catanzara posted a video on the union’s YouTube channel apologizing for his choice of words, saying he was not trying to link vaccinations to what happened during the Holocaust.